 A Luxury Card for Frequent Travelers

-The Platinum Card® from American Express offers a sign-up bonus of 60,000 Membership Rewards® points if you spend $5,000 in the first three months.
+The Platinum Card from American Express offers a welcome bonus of 60,000 Membership Rewards points if you spend $5,000 in the first three months.
 You earn five points per dollar spent booking flights directly with airlines.
 If you’re using American Express Travel to book flights or hotels, you also earn five points per dollar.
 While traveling earns you the most points, there are daily benefits as well.
 You earn one point per dollar on all other purchases.

 It is worth noting that cardholders qualify for $200 in airline fee credit per calendar year, which can be used for things like checking bags or in-flight purchases with one qualifying airline.
 So that helps to reduce the card fee if you’re a frequent traveler who already makes those purchases.
-In addition, if you’re applying for Global Entry or TSA PreCheck®, you receive credit for the application fees.
-Every four years, you’ll be reimbursed $100 for Global Entry or $85 for TSA PreCheck®.
+In addition, if you’re applying for Global Entry or TSA PreCheck, you receive credit for the application fees.
+You’ll be reimbursed $100 for Global Entry 4 years, or $85 for TSA PreCheck every 4.5 years.
 This means saving time, while getting some money back.

 The benefits don’t end there.
 If you book hotels with American Express Travel, staying at least two consecutive nights will earn you a room upgrade and $75 in hotel credit.
 Being a cardholder also means an automatic upgrade to Starwood Preferred Guest Gold Status or Hilton Honors Gold Status.
 With Hilton, this means benefits at over 4,800 hotels and resorts, while earning Hilton Honors Bonus Points.
 With Starwood, this comes with perks when staying at Starwood properties, like late checkout or an enhanced room at check-in.

-Earn 60,000-point sign-up bonus - If you spend $5,000 with The Platinum Card® from American Express within the first three months of opening, you can earn a bonus 60,000 points.
+Earn 60,000-point welcome bonus - If you spend $5,000 with The Platinum Card from American Express within the first three months of opening, you can earn a bonus 60,000 points.

 $200 airline fee credit - You can earn up to $200 a calendar year in airline fee credit to compensate for airline incidental fees, like checked bags or in-flight purchases.
 This credit only applies to one airline – the airline of choice can be changed once a year.

-Fee credit for Global Entry or TSA PreCheck® - If you’re a part of Global Entry or TSA PreCheck®, you’ll receive statement credit every four years to reimburse you for the application fees of either service.
+Fee credit for Global Entry or TSA PreCheck - If you’re a part of Global Entry or TSA PreCheck®, you’ll receive statement credit every four to four and a half years to reimburse you for the application fees of either service.
 This is credit of $100 for Global Entry or $85 for TSA PreCheck®.